 The Green Alert would work like other public notification systems such as an Amber Alert or Blue Alert.
 Under the legislation, a state-wide notification would be issued if a veteran is at risk or missing due to a physical or mental health condition related to his or her service.

-Kelsey said the idea for this legislation was brought to him by Brian Walker, a veteran in his district who served during Operation Enduring Freedom and currently serves as the Judge Advocate for the Department of Tennessee Veterans of Foreign Wars (VFW).
-Wisconsin passed a similar law earlier this year thanks to Iraq War veteran and Purple Heart recipient Jason Johns, the Junior Vice Commander for the Department of Wisconsin VFW.
-The law was inspired by the death of a U.S. Air Force Reserve Sergeant who suffered from post-traumatic stress disorder and bipolar disorder.
+Kelsey said the idea for this legislation was brought to him by a constituent who is also a veteran.
+Wisconsin passed a similar law earlier this year inspired by the death of a U.S. Air Force Reserve Sergeant who suffered from post-traumatic stress disorder and bipolar disorder.
 It took eight days before the required criteria could be met to list him as a critical missing person.
 His body was found 18 days later.
-The legislation is nationally supported by the VFW.